-To allow configuration from a PC it is necessary to have the Loop Explorer 2 configuration programme installed on the computer and for the download lead (Part Number S187) to be plugged into the serial port of the computer or via a serial to USB converter.
+To allow configuration from a PC it is necessary to have the Loop Explorer configuration programme installed on the computer and for the download lead (Part Number S187) to be plugged into the serial port of the computer.
 The other end of the download lead should be connected to the "PC" connector which is exposed when the outer door is opened and is located to the left of the fuse fail LED indicator.